Science Olympiad Urban Schools Initiative

 Each spring, CPS middle school and high school teams are treated to expenses-paid VIP trips to the State Science Olympiad Tournament at the University of Illinois at Urbana-Champaign, where they tour state-of-the-art facilities, meet professors and college students and participate in hands-on science activities.
-The program is organized and fulfilled via the joint efforts of CPS, Science Olympiad, University of Illinois' ISTEM Education Initiative, Wright College, and Illinois Science Olympiad.
+The program is organized and fulfilled via the joint efforts of CPS, Science Olympiad, University of Illinois' ISTEM Education Initiative, the City Colleges of Chicago, and Illinois Science Olympiad.

 See Urban Schools Initiative for more info about how you can reach out to local businesses to find Urban Schools grant funds in your area.